phpList/base-distribution/README.md

 Then reload or restart Apache to activate the configuration changes.

+If you cannot set any environment variables in your Apache configuration, you can also set the database credentials in `Configuration/parameters.yml`.
+However, this should only be a last measure as this reduces security (as an attacker with read access to the files on the web server then could read that file, whereas they then still would not be able to access the environment variables).

 Use the following optimized configuration to disable .htaccess support and increase web server performance:

 ```
 <VirtualHost *:80>